turbulenz/webgl_benchmark/README.rst

     $ python benchmarkrunner.py --browser-launch --browser chrome --browser-path /Applications/Google\ Chrome\ Canary.app/Contents/MacOS/Google\ Chrome\ Canary

 You might need to specify a browser profile to run when the benchmark launches if you want the browser to load with certain options/add ons/extensions (This is essential in Firefox if you have multiple profiles).
-To launch a given profile by name use the "--browser-profile" argument.
+To launch a given profile by name use the --browser-profile argument.
 For Firefox this the name of the profile.
 For Chrome this is the profile directory name.

 Examples::